Neena Gill: Early life and career

 Gill was born in Ludhiana, Punjab, India.
-She emigrated to the United Kingdom (UK) with her family when she was ten years old.
+She emigrated to the UK with her family when she was ten years old.
 Her father was a businessman.
 Gill's first job was working in a library at the age of 16.
 She graduated with a bachelor's degree in social studies from Liverpool John Moores University in 1979.
 She was vice president of the students union.
 Gill later gained a postgraduate professional qualification from the Chartered Institute of Housing in 1984 and in 1996, she completed the senior executive programme at the London Business School.

 After graduation, Gill became a trainee accountant but only worked for six weeks before leaving to become a housing officer at Ealing London Borough Council.
 Aged 29, Gill became the chief executive of ASRA Group, making her the first female, first non-white and youngest chief executive of a UK housing association.
 She then worked as the chief executive of Newlon Housing Group.